afhswe/tell-dont-ask-kata/README.md

 How did you find the kata?
 Did you learn anything from it?

-Please contact me on twitter [@racingDeveloper](https://twitter.com/racingDeveloper) or use the GitHub repo wiki!
+You can contact me here on GitHub or contact the original author via  twitter [@racingDeveloper](https://twitter.com/racingDeveloper) or using the original GitHub repo wiki!